 This dog-friendly beach in Tenby welcomes hounds and their owners all year round – it’s the perfect place for morning walkies or a game of fetch in the waves.
 Stretching for a mile and a half, it offers loads of wonderful space for walking, games and sandcastle building.

 The further from town you walk, the quieter this beach gets, so it’s a good choice for escaping the crowds during your holiday.
 It’s also a great beach for water sports including kayaking/canoeing, surfing and windsurfing.

 Dogs: Dog-friendly all year round on part of the beach.

-Take a look at our full guide to Tenby's brilliant beaches or, if you are planning on bringing the family pet along on your next West Wales break, take a look at our guide to Tenby's dog-friendly beaches and our dog-friendly accommodation in Tenby and enjoy dog walks by the sea.
+Take a look at our full guide to Tenby's brilliant beaches or, if you are planning on bringing the family pet along on your next West Wales break, then take a look at our guide to Tenby's dog-friendly beaches and our dog-friendly accommodation in Tenby and enjoy dog walks by the sea.